-Q: It will be extremely difficult to separate some of my fund expenses as I receive a grant that combines several programs.
+1. It will be extremely difficult to separate some of my fund expenses as I receive a grant that combines several programs.
+What guidance can you provide?

-A: CAEP members must enter into NOVA their best estimate given the information/data from their local and state level systems.
+Answer: CAEP members must enter into NOVA their best estimate given the information/data from their local and state level systems.
 The CAEP Office encourages members to prorate as necessary when funding sources or programs overlap and are too difficult to separate.
 You can also use your attendance system or TOPSpro® to calculate a percentage model that could also assist in separating the funds.

-Q: My college 320 report includes noncredit programs that are not one of the CAEP program areas.
+2. My college 320 report includes noncredit programs that are not one of the CAEP program areas.
 I don't know how to separate them out.

-A: Feel free to use your attendance system and/or the TOPSpro® system that collects program services and instructional hours to prorate the amount that you think reflects the hours for that program area.
+Answer: Feel free to use your attendance system and/or the TOPSpro® system that collects program services and instructional hours to prorate the amount that you think reflects the hours for that program area.

-Q: I am at the adult school.
+3. I am at the adult school.
 Should we use ASAP reporting or TOPSpro® reporting to complete instructional hours in NOVA?

-A: Please use the TOPSpro® Enterprise 2021-22 CAEP Program Hours Report to enter information into NOVA.
+Answer: Please use the TOPSpro® Enterprise 2022-23 CAEP Program Hours Report to enter information into NOVA.

-Q: Per the NOVA webinar, we need to report instructional hours by CAEP program.
+4. Instructions require the need to report instructional hours by CAEP program.
 How are we meant to count this?
-Total hours of instruction offered (number of weeks hours per week) or by contact time (number of hours attended)?
+Total hours of instruction offered (number of weeks \ hours per week) or by contact time (number of hours attended)?

-A: Please report the number of hours attended for the program year by CAEP program area.
+Answer: Please report the number of hours attended for the program year by CAEP program area.
 See the federal definition for contact hours in the attached memo.

-Q: What are the differences between Short Term CTE, Workforce Reentry and Pre-Apprenticeship?
+5. What are the differences between Short Term CTE, Workforce Reentry and Pre- Apprenticeship?

-A: See the program area definitions as described in the AB104 legislation (and are listed in this document).
+Answer: See the program area definitions as described in the AB104 legislation (and are listed in this document).
 If you are unable to breakout workforce reentry, pre-apprenticeship, or short term CTE, you may report them all under CTE.

-Q: I cannot find the fund sources on the NOVA screen for the California Adult Education Program, and In-kind Contributions.
-Where are they in NOVA?
+6. I cannot find the fund sources on the NOVA screen for the California Adult Education Program, and In-kind Contributions.
+Where are they located in NOVA?

-A: The California Adult Education Program and In-kind Contributions are listed in the Leveraged Funds by Program Area menu, but under the "Add Another Fund" tab.
-Just click on "Add Another Fund" and select the California Adult Education Program or In-kind Contributions.
-Press "Add Selected Fund" to add that fund to the Leveraged Fund Section.
+Answer: To report In-kind Contributions, you may access the Leveraged Funds by Program Area menu and select the "Add Another Fund" drop down feature.
+Once you have identified the additional fund to report, select "Add Selected Fund" to include in the Leveraged Fund Section.
 The other selections (Contracted Services, WIOA I / ITAs, Donations, Strong Workforce, Community College Supportive Service, Other Federal Grants, Other State Grants) are optional and are not required to be completed for state reporting (but some consortia may wish to continue reporting them for internal purposes).

-Q: How do we track hours of instruction for integrated courses (ESL/CTE, ASE/CTE, ABE, CTE, etc.)?
-A: For K12/COEs - if a class is identified as integrated, the hours will be divided equally between the programs designated for that record.
+7. How do we track hours of instruction for integrated courses (ESL/CTE, ASE/CTE, ABE, CTE, etc.)?

+Answer: For K12/COEs - if a class is identified as integrated, the hours will be divided equally between the programs designated for that record.
 If not integrated or if the hours are split unevenly - the agency can create two classes, one for each instructional program represented.
 For Colleges - additional exploration is required to review how colleges are coding such courses.

-Q: I went into NOVA and accessed the Program Area Reporting, but it shows it was already submitted.
+8. I went into NOVA and accessed the Program Area Reporting, but it shows it was already submitted.
 How can that be?

-A: It appears you may have selected 2018-19 as the program year.
-The Program Area Reporting for 2018-19 was submitted last program year.
-Please remember to select the 2021-22 year from the drop-down menu in NOVA.
+Answer: It appears you may have selected a previous program year.
+Please remember to select the 2022-23 year from the drop-down menu in NOVA.